markcheret/cheret-de/2021/05/powerful-language/index.md

 Turn a jealousy driven projection into a development opportunity and embrace discomfort:

 - Unconscious: I don't want you to have contact with that creep.
-- Powerful: I'm happy for you that you found a mentor.
-Please introduce me, so I can get to know this person and learn more about you at the same time.
+- Powerful: I hear you met a very interesting person.
+Please tell me what fascinates you about them.

 ## A fluid process